 You can expect batteries for robot lawnmowers to last at least 2–5 years, depending on a number of environmental conditions such as heat and cold, how often your robot needs to cut the grass, when you're cutting and whether it's stored out of direct heat.

 Each manufacturer will instruct you not to leave pets or children near the robot lawnmower, whether in use or not.
 There are plenty of built-in safety features for robot lawnmowers, but follow the guidelines regardless.
 Even though we haven't seen a documented case of a pet's tail getting cut or robot lawnmowers climbing up a shoe, there's no point in tempting fate.

 Robot mowers are generally more expensive than the average battery or petrol mower, but this is dependent on their feature set and battery size.
 You can expect to pay $1200 and up, stretching into tens of thousands of dollars.
 The most expensive robot mower we tested covers up to 3000sqm, whereas the cheapest is $1299 and only covers 250sqm, which is the average size of a small house block.

-Sure, but only when looking at direct emissions.
-Petrol mowers emit more emissions - but it's a similar argument to electric cars.
-There are much less emissions, but if you are getting your electricity from coal then that may offset some of those emissions you are saving.
-Then include the rare metal extraction included in the lithium ion battery and the fact that you'll have to replace it at some point in the next several years, you might narrow the margin on overall emissions.
+Yes, but only when looking at direct emissions.
+Petrol mowers emit more emissions, but it's a similar argument to electric cars – if you're getting your electricity from coal, then that may offset some of those emissions you're saving.
+Then include the rare metal extraction included in the lithium ion battery and the fact that you'll have to replace it at some point in the next several years, and you might narrow the margin on overall emissions.